Freedom of Information

 The Process

-When we receive your request, we will issue an acknowledgment within 5 working days followed by a formal response no later than 20 working days from the date of receipt.
+When we receive your request, we will issue an acknowledgment within five working days followed by a formal response no later than 20 working days from the date of receipt.
 We may contact you if we need clarification on the information you have requested.
-Where a significant volume of information and/or where consultation with a third party is required we will respond in writing no later than 35 working days from the date of receipt of the request.
+Where a significant volume of information and/or where consultation with a third party is required we may require an extension on the 20 day timeframe.

 Unhappy with our response?